sfc-gh-vtimofeenko/spcs-ttyd/README.md

 3. Open the `ttyd` endpoint URL
 4. Run `fixup-env` command

-# Running commands inside the container
+# Packages in the container

 The container comes with certain tools pre-installed (see the list in [package definition](./packages/ttydContainer/package.nix)).